Guide to YouTube Removals

 1. Determine why and how your video was removed.

-2. If the video was blocked for copyright reasons, decide whether you think it qualifies as "fair use."
+2. If the video was blocked for copyright reasons, decide whether you think it qualifies as "fair use" or is otherwise non-infringing.

-3. If you believe your video is fair use, take the appropriate action to dispute the removal, either by disputing an automated content-identification or by filing a DMCA counter-notification.
+3. If you believe your video is fair use or you are otherwise authorized to use the content at issue, take the appropriate action to dispute the removal--either by disputing an automated content-identification or by filing a DMCA counter-notification.

 That being said, according to the Electronic Frontier Foundation, no ordinary YouTube user has ever been sued by a major entertainment company because they contested a takedown notice.
-That's not to say it can't happen, especially with smaller more idosyncratic copyright holders which may have a different agenda.
+That's not to say it can't happen, especially with smaller more idiosyncratic copyright holders who may have a different agenda.
 Please keep this risk in mind.

 • PDF